 How does the transition to ISO 20022 impact domestic wire transfers?

 - When ISO 20022 goes into effect, the words used to describe wire fields will change.
-A handy guide to the new terminology can be found here.
+A guide to the new terminology can be found here .
+More details about the wire may also be required, such as more detailed beneficiary information.

-- If you need to send wires during the week of March 3, 2025, send them early in the week.
+- If you need to send wires during the week of July 7, 2025, send them early in the week.

 Additional Steps You Can Take to Prepare for ISO 20022